Monpazier + Area

 Each Thursday morning Monpazier’s evocative central square Place des Cornieres comes alive for the bustle and buzz of market day.
 And you can almost guarantee any given month will feature a festival or fete to celebrate anything from roses or strawberries, to Bastille Day, to cepes and truffles.
 In France, there’s always a reason for a fete!

 Monpazier is a well-serviced village, complete with excellent charcuteries, patisseries, pharmacy, two well-stocked mini-markets, wine cellars, doctors, dentist, bank and petrol station.
 Many talented artisans have also made Monpazier their home.
 Explore the woodwork, ceramics, glassblowing, print framers, traditional soaps and perfumes, and leatherwork ateliers and artists galleries, as well as an antique clock restorer and an ostrich egg engraver.
-Or simply watch the world go by from the open cafe terraces on the square.
+Or simply watch the world go by from the open cafe terraces on the square Click here to enjoy the view of the square!

 The advantage of Monpazier is that it’s a living, working village, complete with excellent charcuteries, patisseries, pharmacy, two small well-stocked supermarkets, wine cellars, doctors, dentist, bank and petrol station.
 Many talented artisans have also made Monpazier their home.
 Explore the woodwork, ceramics, glassblowing, print framers, traditional soaps and perfumes, and leatherwork ateliers and artists galleries, as well as an antique clock restorer and an ostrich egg engraver.
 Or simply watch the world go by on the open cafe terraces by the Place.